import numpy as np

 , and 'Polygon'

-geometries, assuming there is a sufficient number of points (at least two to form a line, and at least three to form a polygon).
+geometries, assuming there is a sufficient number of points (at least two for a line, and at least three for a polygon).
 When dealing with multi-part geometries using shapely, we can:

 - Access single-part geometries (e.g., each